koreo-dev/koreo.dev/docs/getting-started/tooling-installation.md

 pip install koreo
 ```

+This will place `koreo-ls` and `koreo-inspector` executables in your system
+path.

 :::note
 Koreo Developer Tooling requires a minimum of Python 3.13, meaning pip will not
 be able to locate the `koreo` package with versions older than this.